whoisridze/whoisridze-website/README.md

   <img src="https://img.shields.io/badge/JavaScript-ES6-yellow.svg" alt="JavaScript ES6">
 </div>

 This is my personal website, which looks and functions like a terminal!
 Here you will find all the information about me, including releases, links, and ways to contact me.
-The site is also full of quirky features and jokes, making it unique and fun.
+The site is also full of quirky features, making it unique.

 ## Features